 Kristin later secured a MassDEP grant that paid for 600 reusable lunchroom trays, 50-gallon recycling bins at each school, and composting equipment.
 The grant also paid for four water-refilling stations and a stipend for Green Team Coordinators at each school who oversee school-wide recycling goals.

 She then landed a local planning grant and served as the town’s primary point of contact for its successful Green Community Designation application.
-The Town of Uxbridge was officially designated a Green Community in December of 2018 and received a grant for $158,000.
+The Town of Uxbridge was officially designated a Green Community in December 2018 and received a grant for $158,000.
 More recently, Kristin helped the town secure a grant for wheeled recycling carts and pay as you throw startup funds.

 2019 KMB Litter Buster of the Year: Peter Walter of Falmouth